Syllabus

 The result of this case is the same under either view of the statute.

-prefer to hold that respondent, as a matter of law, was not qualified
+to hold that respondent, as a matter of law, was not qualified to perform

-to perform the job he sought within the meaning of the ADA.
-I nevertheless
+the job he sought within the meaning of the ADA.
+I nevertheless join

-join the Court’s opinion.
-The Ninth Circuit below viewed respondent’s
+the Court’s opinion.
+The Ninth Circuit below viewed respondent’s ADA

-ADA claim on the Government’s terms and petitioner’s argument here
+claim on the Government’s terms and petitioner’s argument here appears

 I agree with the Court’s approach.
 I join the Court’s opinion, however,